lamhq/tech-notes/pages/devops/aws/governance/organizations.md

 ## Account types

+**Management Account**:
-**Management Account**: Also called the Payer account, this is the primary account that hosts and manages the organization
+- Also called the Payer account
+- Primary for centralizing governance.
+- SCPs do not affect the management account.

 **Member Account**: All other AWS accounts that belong to the organization.
 Can include development accounts, testing accounts, production accounts.